-Drama GCSE at Stoke Newington is a varied course designed to allow students to explore and communicate ideas through various aspects of drama.
-It provides students with opportunity to explore a wide range of themes, practitioners (such as Stanislavski and Brecht amongst others) and theatre history alongside developing skills in group work and performance.
-Students can gain knowledge, skills and understanding through practical participation and performance utilising a range of different explorative strategies and performance techniques.
+Drama GCSE at Stoke Newington is a varied course designed to allow students to explore and communicate ideas through various aspects of Drama.
+It provides students with opportunity to explore a wide range of Themes, Practitioners (such as Stanislavski and Brecht amongst others) and Theatre History alongside developing skills in group work and performance.
+Pupils can gain knowledge, skills and understanding through practical participation and performance utilising a range of different explorative strategies and performance techniques.
 The course culminates in a written exam which draws upon students' understanding from across the course and explores aspects of being a performer, a director and a designer.
-The skills they learn on the course will prepare them for all forms of further education, higher education, and employment.
+The skills they learn on the course will prepare them for all forms of further education in both sixth form and college as well as university or employment.

 - In Year 9, students explore all aspects of the GCSE course including a mock devising exam.
-Understanding theatrical conventions and practitioners and studying a script for a mock performance and written exam. - In Year 10, students further explore devising skills and look at non naturalistic performance styles.
+Students will develop understanding of theatrical conventions and practitioners and studying a script for a mock performance and written exam. - In Year 10, students further explore devising skills and look at non naturalistic performance styles.
 In spring of Year 10, students devise their own original performance and will be formally assessed as part of Component 1 - Devising (40% of GCSE).
 In summer of Year 10, students begin exploring Component 3 - Theatre Makers in Practice by reading and performing extracts of the set text An Inspector Calls by JB Priestley.
 There is a mock paper in June of Year 10. - In Year 11, students consolidate and further explore their understanding of An Inspector Calls and sit a mock examination of component 3.
 In March students rehearse and perform their Component 2 performance from text (20% of GCSE) pieces to an external examiner.
 In May, students will sit their component 3 Theatre Makers in Practice (40% of GCSE).